bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Answer: `describe()` is used to organize your tests and is simply used to contain tests on different endpoints (eg. GET vs POST)

+The `it()` global signifies the function used to actually implement the test; an alternative to `it()` would be `test()`

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+It is an approach where the developer writes a test, indicating how the program should behave before writing the actual program.
+It helps us write more maintainable code by making it less buggy (or making bug discovery more efficient); it also allows us to come back to a codebase and understand what we were trying to do.
+It gives us more confidence in how our code should function.

 1. Mention three types of automated tests.

+1. Unit test
+2. Component test
+3. Integration test

 ## Project Set Up